-Many people experience neck pain or stiffness due to poor posture and injuries.
-Learn how to do the exercises that may help eliminate your neck pain or stiffness.
+Any people who experience neck pain or stiffness due to poor posture and injuries.
+Learn how to do exercises to relieve neck pain and eliminate stiffness.

 Neck pain is a huge issue, and most of us have likely gone through some level of neck pain.
 When you look at different types of pain, the most common one that people come across is back pain, but probably the second most common is neck pain.
 Neck pain can occur for numerous reasons.
-It could be because of some sort of trauma or accident.
-It could be because of poor posture.
-It could be doing a related activity repeatedly.
-With the neck pain, the sternocleidomastoid muscle, it can be tight and sore and painful for several reasons.
+It could be due to various factors such as trauma or accident, poor posture, or engaging in a related activity.
+Identifying the root cause is crucial to finding the appropriate treatment and addressing the issue effectively.
+With neck pain, the sternocleidomastoid muscle can be tight, sore, and painful for several reasons.

 1. Tension